0xjet/ccc/4_surveillance.md

 This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts]((https://github.com/0xjet/ccc) examines the topics of privacy and surveillance as practiced by governments and commercial firms.
 This is a huge area that connects with many other cyber and non-cyber issues.
 The purpose of this module is to provide a rather superficial historical overview of these topics and identify current debates and conflicting views.

 **Learning Outcomes**
-* Understand how user tracking works
+* Understand how user tracking works in the web
 * Know the main stakeholders in the commercial surveillance ecosystem
 * Know the initiatives to backdoor cryptographic algorithms and systems, and discuss their pitfalls
 * Identify and analyze the technical, legal, and ethical challenges relating to surveillance in cyberspace